-Stanton was related to the prominent abolitionist and woman’s rights activist, the millionaire philanthropist Gerrit Smith of Peterboro.
-Smith was her cousin.
-Among other things, the young Elizabeth Cady Stanton met her husband, Henry Brewster Stanton, at a social event at Smith’s estate.
+Stanton was a cousin of the prominent abolitionist and woman’s rights activist, the millionaire philanthropist Gerrit Smith of Peterboro.
+As a child, Elizabeth Cady met an escaping fugitive slave at Smith's estate; as a young woman, Stanton met her husband, the professional abolitionist Henry Brewster Stanton, at a social event held there.

-When Cady married Henry Stanton, it was using a nontraditional ceremony from which the word "obey" had been removed.
+Cady married Henry Stanton in 1840.
+It was a nontraditional ceremony from which the word "obey" had been removed.

-By age 40, Stanton was becoming a freethinker in matters of religion.
+Emerging as a Freethinker.
+By age forty, Stanton was becoming a freethinker in matters of religion.
 In 1855, Stanton wrote in a letter to Elizabeth Smith Miller, daughter of Gerrit Smith, that since The New York Observer had labeled her an infidel, “I ought to look up my associates,” Thomas Paine and Fanny Wright—which she did.

+Who Should Get the Vote?
 Following the Civil War, reformers acrimoniously debated whether African Americans or women should get the vote first.
 Stanton believed women should not delay their pursuit of the vote because of a popular conviction that "this is the negro's hour."
 If black men were enfranchised before women, she urged that women demand their right to vote at once, writing in 1866 that they should "press in the constitutional door the moment it is open for the admission of Sambo."
-This was only one occasion when Stanton used disparaging racial language.
-In 1867 she predicted that black male enfranchisement would harm the country as "2,000,000 ignorant men," whom she just previously described as "the lowest strata of manhood," "are ushered into the halls of legislation."
+This was one of several occasions when Stanton used disparaging racial language.
+In 1867, she predicted that black male enfranchisement would harm the country as "2,000,000 ignorant men," whom she just previously described as "the lowest strata of manhood," "are ushered into the halls of legislation."

-Stanton's fear that African Americans would secure the franchise before women did was fulfilled in 1868 with the adoption of the Fourteenth Amendment, which guaranteed citizenship (and the vote) to all males regardless of race.
+Stanton's concern that African Americans would secure the franchise before women did was borne out in 1868 with the adoption of the Fourteenth Amendment to the U. S. Constitution, which guaranteed citizenship (and the vote) to all males regardless of race.
 This was the first time the word male was included in the Constitution.
 "Woman's cause is in deep water," Stanton wrote to Anthony.

 In 1890, Susan B. Anthony reached out to Lucy Stone to heal the rift between NWSA and AWSA.
 In 1890, though not without controversy, the two groups merged into the National American Woman Suffrage Association (NAWSA).
 Radicals such as Stanton and Gage were sidelined from real leadership.
 However, Stanton was prevailed upon to accept a figurehead presidency of NAWSA from 1890 to 1892.
-This precipitated a break with Gage, who had counseled Stanton to stand firm in resisting SBA's veer toward moderatism.
+This precipitated a break with Gage, who had counseled Stanton to stand firm in resisting Anthony's more conservative recent veerings.

 Yet the old ties would not be denied.
 The World's Columbian Exposition of 1893 included the World's Parliament of Religions.
 Stanton could not attend, so Anthony delivered her speech "The Worship of God in Man," which denounced church and state for oppressing the vulnerable and called for a "religion of humanity" centered on "Justice, Liberty, Equality for all the children of the earth."